-Reversed Output – Investigating and Activating my Sonic Palette in Composer Collaborations
+Reversed Output – Investigating and Activating my Sonic Palette in Composer-performer Collaborations

 The sonic palette

 Through those explorations the project is challenging the hierarchy in collaborative situations and questioning who's defining the musical material.
-What happens to the process, work, music making and dynamics of collaboration when the composer aims at being brilliant at the performer's sonic palette instead of vice-versa?
+What happens to the process, work, music making and dynamics of collaboration when the composer aims at creating a brilliant rendition of the performer's sonic palette instead of vice-versa?

 The project is: